kubo/ruby-odpi/README.md

 Ruby-ODPI is a ruby interface for Oracle Database based on [ODPI-C][].

-Ruby-ODPI consists of the following two layers.
+Ruby-ODPI consists of the following two layers currently.

 * High-level API - easy-to-use API based on the following layer.
 * Low-level API - straightforward binding of ODPI-C functions.

+The low-level API may be merged into the high-level API after the author understand ODPI-C enough.

 ## Status

-* High-level API - Nothing
+* High-level API - In development
 * Low-level API - In development

 ## Documents